andrewmcodes/andrewm.codes/src/_pages/md/index.md

 title: Andrew Mason — Ruby on Rails Software Engineer
 no_index: false
 date: "2021-12-20T20:17:41-07:00"
-last_modified_at: "2022-02-02T12:41:20.488Z"
+last_modified_at: "2022-02-02T14:59:51.201Z"
 ---

 # Andrew Mason

-Full Stack Ruby on Rails Software Engineer, Podcaster, and Creator.
+Full Stack Ruby on Rails Software Engineer, [Podcaster](/podcasts/), and [Creator](/projects/).
 This is my personal website where I document my journey as a full stack developer and publish tutorials for myself and others on things I've learned along the way.

+I recently redesigned the website, which is a never ending process for me, so you may notice some weirdness as you navigate but pay it no mind unless you'd like to [contact me](/about#contact) to let me know!

 [Learn More About Me <span aria-hidden="true">&rarr;</span>](/about/)